raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

    return data->video_->exportBuffers(count, buffers);

 Once memory has been properly setup, the video devices can be started, to prepare for capture operations.
-Complete the ``start`` method implementation with the following code:
+Complete the ``start`` function implementation with the following code:

 .. code-block:: cpp